Who we are

 Independent, credible and impartial information that is close to its audience contributes to ending conflict and building more peaceful societies.
 Access to this type of information, which is recognized under Article 19 of the Universal Declaration of Human Rights helps:

-- A population to make informed decisions
+- People make informed decisions

 - Restore trust between different components of society